LewisTrundle/L4-Individual-Project/src/user_manual.md

 Before these features can be used, please first enable camera permissions on your web browser [Enabling Camera Permissions](#enabling-camera-permissions).

-To use the Virtual Lead feature, please see [_Virtual Lead_](#virtual-lead).
+**To use the Virtual Lead feature, please see [_Virtual Lead_](#virtual-lead).**

 <br>

 ### Enabling Camera Permissions
 To enable camera permissions on Chrome, simply click the lock icon next to the search bar and toggle camera permissions on.
+You may need to refresh the page after doing this.

+On mobile devices, this can be done by navigating to your app permissions and clicking the option allowing camera permissions always on.

 <img width="50%" src="../demos/camera-permissions.gif">